top of page

 3. Nuclear war.

-The third makes even less sense thinking about it.
+The third makes even less sense now.
 It would be a world where I survived, but all corrective vision was destroyed.

-Barely more rational, in the eye surgery brochure, they encourage you to consider the environmental impact of contact lenses.
+Barely more rational, the eye surgery brochure encourages you to consider the environmental impact of contact lenses.
 Guilt-mongering you into a green solution that is highly profitable for them is as trivial as it is unconvincing.
-My social conscience does not extend to zapping lasers into my eyes to slow growth of the Great Pacific Garbage Patch a pair of contact lens a day, particularly as I could just wear glasses.
+My social conscience does not extend to zapping lasers into my eyes to slow the growth of the Great Pacific Garbage Patch by one pair of contact lenses a day, mainly because I could just wear glasses.

 So, despite having some vague reasons, they were not 'laser focused', and I found my main one on the day was: